nglaeser/crypto-glossary/src/subareas/mpc_latex.md

     - Each party sets its share [z] = [c] + (y-b)[x] + (x-a)[y] - (x-a)(y-b)
     - Note that these are shares of xy!

+**Cut-and-choose**: This is an idea used to turn a semi-honest MPC protocol into a malicious-secure one.
+Whenever we rely on the well-formedness of some (potentially malicious) party's inputs, we use the following idea to guarantee their well-formedness: we ask the party to generate many values, then challenge it on a randomly selected fraction of them.
+The party opens this subset, and if they are all well-formed/honestly generated, the unopened half is used in the protocol.
+By a statistical argument, these are very likely also well-formed.

 **Oblivious Transfer (OT)**: Functionality in which one party holds two strings and the other a selection bit $b$.
 The second party learns the string corresponding to its selection bit and nothing more, while the first party learns nothing about the selection bit.
 ![Diagram of the OT functionality](../img/OT.png)